Command-line Arguments

 For examples, --cfg 'verbose' or --cfg 'feature="serde"'.
 These correspond to #[cfg(verbose)] and #[cfg(feature = "serde")] respectively.

---check-cfg: enables checking conditional configurations
+--check-cfg: configure compile-time checking of conditional compilation

-This flag will enable checking conditional configurations.
 Refer to the Checking conditional configurations of this book for further details and explanation.

 For examples, --check-cfg 'cfg(verbose)' or --check-cfg 'cfg(feature, values("serde"))'.
 These correspond to #[cfg(verbose)] and #[cfg(feature = "serde")] respectively.